sybrew/the-seo-framework/readme.txt

 		* We made sure that any future change will automatically be supported, thanks to the use of resize observers.
 	* The content of a tab no longer bounces when you quickly toggle from one to the other.
 	* Concurrent upgrades can no longer happen, which, although rare thanks to earlier mitigations, might've caused upgrading your options twice.
+	* You can now use keyboard navigation to select a title separator.
+	* jQuery 3.5.1 is now supported--we faced issues with the load sequence using Firefox and Edge.
 * **Other:**
 	* We improved plugin loading time by removing a (another) redundant class from the default loading stack.
 	* We also scrutinized the code (again), where we found a few minor points of improvement left after the overhault of v4.0.